Native Plant Society of Texas: Programs

 The Native Plant Partners program is a collaborative effort between the Society and local growers and retail nurseries to make native plants more available to consumers.
 Local chapters choose the native plants for their area and publicize them at nurseries with special displays and other publicity.

 The Native Landscape Certification Program is a series of day-long classes that teach the practice of using native plants in home and commercial landscapes.
 Classes are available in the spring and fall to members and non-members in many areas of the state.

 The Bring Back the Monarch to Texas Program encourages the preservation of native milkweed and nectar plants along the central flyway of this migrating species.
 Grants are awarded to schools and communities to create waystations for the monarch butterflies.
 A seed-gathering program is helping to increase the availability of milkweed.
 The organization has also built and maintains Monarch Waystations at some rest areas along Interstate 35 in Texas, in cooperation with the Texas Department of Transportation.

-The organization awards grants each year to promote native plant research by graduate and undergraduate students at Texas universities.
+The organization awards grants each year to promote native plant research by graduate students at Texas universities, and also awards scholarships to undergraduates.

-There is an annual awards banquet which recognizes publications, research and other activities in the field of native plants.
+There is an annual awards banquet that recognizes publications, research, and other activities in the field of native Texas plants.